 The Album and the Era

-Significantly, the A Collection of Beatles Oldies album was released shortly after they had finished their final live tour.
+Significantly, the A Collection of Beatles Oldies album was released shortly after the Beatles' had finished their final live tour.
 They had not enjoyed the 1966 world tour.
-They faced protests and death threats in Japan over their performing in the Budokan martial arts centre, were kidnapped by an armed militia in Manila, and got punched by policemen in the Philippines.
+They faced protests and death threats in Japan over their performing in the Budokan martial arts centre, were kidnapped by an armed militia in Manila and punched by policemen in the Philippines.

 The album's front cover was a painting by David Christian.
-This shows the band in an almost 1920s vaudeville style, complete with period cars, dancing and gramophones while a Beatle-esque mop-topped man reclines on a drum bearing the album's title.
-The album cover's look to the past effectively reflects how the band were moving away from being the mop-tops of yesterday and signifying the end of the early era, ushering in the Beatles of Sgt.
-Pepper and beyond.
+This shows the Beatles in an almost 1920s vaudeville style, complete with period cars, dancing and gramophones while a Beatles-esque mop-topped man reclines on a drum skin bearing the album's title.
+The album cover's look to the past effectively reflects how the Beatles are moving away from being the mop-tops of yesterday and signifying the end of the early era, ushering in the Beatles of Pepper and beyond.

-The back cover showed a photo of the group taken by Bob Whitaker while they were on their 1966 tour of Japan.
+The back cover showed a photo of the Beatles taken by Bob Whitaker while they were on their 1966 tour of Japan.
 Whitaker was the Beatles' official photographer between August 1964 and November 1966; he photographed many of their tours and arranged studio sessions.
-He is perhaps most famous for the infamous 'Butcher cover', used on the June 1966 American compilation album Yesterday...
-And Today3, by which the lads objected to the way their US record company, Capitol, would rearrange their albums.
-That cover was quickly replaced with another one of his photographs.
+He is perhaps most famous for the infamous 'Butcher cover' used on the June 1966 American compilation album Yesterday...
+And Today2.
+That cover was replaced with another one of his photographs.

 The drum Paul is sitting on, labelled Beatles Oldies, is also considered significant.
 Firstly, it says 'Beatles' and not 'The Beatles', implying that not all the Beatles are present.
 The last four letters of 'Oldies' are 'dies', while the first two are O and L. What letters come after O and L in the alphabet?
 'P' and 'M', which are Paul McCartney's initials, meaning the title is really saying 'P M Dies'.

-Of course, given enough motivation it is easy to interpret music and art however you most desire, as they themselves learned during The Lennon/McCartney Lyrics War.
+Of course, given motivation it is easy to interpret music and art however you most desire, as the Beatles themselves learnt during The Lennon/McCartney Lyrics War.